 New Jersey taxes depend on the amount of income earned:

-The state sales tax rate is 6.625 percent, but New Jersey cities and/or municipalities don’t have a city sales tax.
+The state sales tax rate is 6.625%, but New Jersey cities and municipalities don’t have a city sales tax.
 Many items are exempt from sales tax, including clothing, groceries, and prescription drugs.
-Another silver lining: The state’s gas taxes are among the lowest in the nation.
+However, as of January 2024, New Jersey has the 8th highest gas tax in the U.S. at 42.35 cents per gallon.

 New Jersey Property Taxes

 Yes, property taxes are high, but New Jersey property tax rates vary widely by county.
 According to NJ.com, there are some towns where the average tax bills are two or three times the state average.
-Their data showed that the highest property taxes were paid in towns in Essex, Bergen, Monmouth, Morris, and Mercer counties.
+Their data showed that the highest property taxes were paid in towns in Essex, Bergen, Monmouth, Morris, Ocean, and Mercer counties.
+On the other hand, the lowest property taxes were paid in towns in Sussex, Salem, Cumberland, Cape May, and Camden counties.

 New Jersey Tax Exemptions for Seniors

 Retirees who live in New Jersey get some tax breaks, including an annual property tax deduction of $250.
-Second, the Senior Freeze program reimburses some seniors for property tax increases on their residences.
-There’s also a Homestead Benefit program and additional deductions and exemptions for qualifying veterans and disabled veterans.
+Second, the Senior Freeze Program reimburses some seniors for property tax increases on their residences.
+The ANCHOR Program also offers property tax relief to New Jersey residents who meet certain income limits, and there are additional deductions and exemptions for qualifying veterans.
 These programs all depend on eligibility, and information can be found at the NJ Division of Taxation.

 New Jersey Health Care

-Jersey is known for its outstanding healthcare, and as of 2019, there were 113 hospitals in the state.
-US News ranked the top providers, placing the top four in North and Central Jersey:
+Jersey is known for its outstanding health care.
+U.S. News & World Report ranked the top providers, placing some of the top options in North and Central Jersey:

 There are also plenty of excellent medical organizations further south, including MD Anderson Cancer Center in Camden County, Jefferson Health System in Camden and Gloucester County, Lourdes/Virtua Health System in Burlington County, and Hackensack Meridian Health in Monmouth and Ocean County.